Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Results

 Atmospheric escape does not only remove mass; when the flow fractionates, it can also reshape the composition of the surviving envelope.
 For sub-Neptunes with mixed H$_2$–H$_2$O envelopes, preferential hydrogen loss tends to increase the envelope O/H ratio and therefore its effective metallicity.
 Here we estimate how efficiently this process can enrich young, warm sub-Neptunes during the post-disk epoch when stellar XUV emission is high.

 We consider sub-Neptunes with envelope water mass fraction $Z_{\rm init}=0.2$ and $T_{\rm eq} = 1{,}000$ K. At each time step we evaluate the coupled hydrodynamic escape and H–O fractionation solution (Sections~\ref{sec:escape_model}–\ref{sec:self_consistent_fractionation}), and update the remaining hydrogen and oxygen reservoirs accordingly.
-To express the compositional outcome in an intuitive way, we assume that the retained H and O recombine into H$2$O (and, when hydrogen becomes limiting, into O-bearing residual gas), and define the instantaneous envelope metallicity as the post-escape water mass fraction in the remaining envelope,
+To express the compositional outcome in an intuitive way, we assume that the retained H and O recombine into H$_2$O (and, when hydrogen becomes limiting, into O-bearing residual gas), and define the instantaneous envelope metallicity as the post-escape water mass fraction in the remaining envelope,

 where $M_{\rm env}$ is the total surviving envelope mass.
-This procedure is not a full evolutionary model because we hold the planetary radius fixed; as a result, the inferred enrichment represents an upper bound \mvnote{for Sun-like hosts where contraction would typically reduce late-time escape rates, while it may be less conservative for M dwarfs with extended high-XUV phases \citep{Peacock2020-bs, Pass_2023}.}
+This procedure is not a full evolutionary model because we hold the planetary radius fixed; as a result, the inferred enrichment represents an upper bound for our used luminosity, and for Sun-like hosts where contraction would typically reduce late-time escape rates, while it may be less conservative for M dwarfs with extended high-XUV phases \citep{Peacock2020-bs, Pass_2023}.

 Figures~\ref{fig:metallicity_time_FXUV}–\ref{fig:metallicity_time_mass} illustrate that compositional evolution is strongly threshold dominated.
 At low irradiation, oxygen is efficiently retained ($x_{\rm O}\rightarrow 0$), but escape rates are small, so the envelope composition changes only weakly over $\sim 200$ Myr despite strong microphysical fractionation.
 At sufficiently high irradiation, escape becomes rapid and oxygen entrainment increases toward $x_{\rm O}\sim1$, causing the outflow composition to approach the bulk mixture and reducing the degree of preferential hydrogen loss.
 Consequently, substantial enrichment requires a narrow intermediate regime: hydrogen escape must be vigorous enough to remove a significant fraction of the envelope, while oxygen must remain at least partially retained long enough for $Z$ to rise.